babsnbabs/babs-ecs/README.md

 ### Searching

 Now for the meat and potatoes of searching through ECS!
-When querying ECS, you will be returned a vector of Entity's:
+When querying ECS, you will be returned a vector of entities:

 ```c++
 for (babs_ecs::Entity entity : ecs.EntitiesWith<Identity>())